Entocort EC (Budesonide) from Maple Leaf Medications.

 Before taking this oral medication, disclose your complete medical history to your physician.
 This would include any history of infections, eye problems, liver disease, diabetes, thyroid problem, hypertension, gastrointestinal disorder, osteoporosis, bleeding problems, and mental or mood changes.
 Some disorders or diseases may affect how your body responds to this medication.
 Additionally, talk about all medications and supplements you are taking.
 Certain drug interactions may occur with budesonide.

 It is necessary to watch out for this medication allergy while taking this drug.
 Do not take this oral capsule if you have a known allergy to budesonide.
 If you develop an allergy to this medication, discontinue immediately and ask for emergency assistance.
-Signs and symptoms of an allergic reaction are severe dizziness, difficulty breathing, itching, swelling of the face and neck, skin rashes.
+Signs and symptoms of an allergic reaction are severe dizziness, difficulty breathing, itching, swelling of the face and neck, and skin rashes.

 This medication is a corticosteroid and can mask signs of infection.
 As a result, it could make you more vulnerable to infections and develop severe symptoms of infection.
 TO avoid this, do not come in contact with people who have an infection and always practice good hygiene.